Joyal-Joshi/Digital_Blocks/5_Computer_Arch_using_FSM/README.md

 <img width="206" height="90" alt="image" src="https://github.com/user-attachments/assets/79dd9156-fa1a-4f7f-94d9-d04f9a84333a" />

+## 1.c.
+Implementing the FSM

 Any computational problem can be modeled as a Finite State machine.
 Any finite state machine is a combination of sequential and combinational circuits.
 The sequential circuits store the current state and the combinational circuits uses the external inputs and the current state to find the next valid state, and store it back into the sequential circuit.

 <img width="389" height="174" alt="image" src="https://github.com/user-attachments/assets/4fb01fc4-c956-4e15-bdf1-12992de5c930" />

 From the FSM diagram, three distinct states can be identified for the above problem.
 The start, loop and stop.
 The sequential circuit for the problem will consist of three registers which can store the values of a, b and the state.

 Instead of having the states, the values of a and b can be used as state values, but it will lead to large number of states.
-Hence, the state bits can be used to shrink the available states using the FSM diagram, and the values of a and b can considered as internal states.
+Hence, the state along with he status calculated from the values(z) can be used to shrink the available states.
+The values of a and b can considered as internal states.

 The combinational circuits take the state value and internal states a and b to calculate the next state.
 The combinational circuit can also be replaced with a lookup table made of ROM.
 32 bit registers should be enough to solve this problem.

 https://github.com/user-attachments/assets/5648d2c4-5d18-4aa6-996f-021d53368ff1

+# 2. Making a General computer using FSM

+The FSM made above can only solve factorials.
+To make a more generic computing device:

+1. Add more registers, for operands and results.

+2. Add more operations to the repertoire.